ashdavies/talks/whats-new-in-firebase/index.md

 ### First event change
 - `addListenerForSingleValueEvent()`

+^
+- With these methods to evaluate the value of your stored data,
-^ Firebase used with AutoValue object hydration
+- You can use Firebase with AutoValue extensions

 ---